Last updated: September 2018

 - The small grants programme (under £4,000) – deals mainly with requests for support from state schools and small charitable organisations and trustees meet every two months to consider applications

-At the Autumn meeting, projects covering environment and countryside, and literacy and STEM subjects are considered.
-Applications for the Autumn meeting must be received by 31 July 2018.
+Applications for the Spring meeting must be received by 31 January 2019.
 More here.

 The Naturesave Trust grants